 #2 Advice: Do not hire a mortuary.
 A shotgun wedding has more moving parts than caring for your own dead!
 Our "DIY Funerals" page has how-to, step-by step instructions, and much more.

 Let's address some fears that people have when they hear that a neighbor/friend/relative is caring for their dead without hiring a funeral director.

 1) Is it lawful?
 Yes.
-Utahans have the lawful right to not hire a funeral director, or if they desire, to only hire a Funeral Director for part of the work.
-See our DIY page for instructions on getting the necessary paperwork from the Vital Records Office of the county where death occurred.
+Utahans have the lawful right to not hire a funeral director, or if they desire, to hire a Funeral Director for only part of the work.

 2) Is it dangerous?
 No. Dead bodies don’t harbor dangerous bacteria unless the person died of a contagion (such as Jacob Kruetzfeld or Mycobacterium Tuberculosis).
 Typical disease dies with the death of the body.
-If you could care for the person before death then be assured that death has only made any risk decrease.
+If you could care for the person before death then be assured that any risk has decreased after death.

 3) Is it messy?
 No. There's no need to spend thousands of dollars over the possibility of leaking bodily fluids.
 If it happens at all it's minimal.
 What worked before death for that works after death as well.

 4) Doesn't a body need to be embalmed?
 No. It must be cremated or buried or refrigerated by 24hrs.
 Refrigeration at home is often accomplished using strategically placed dry ice or refreezable ice packs around the body, or in the colder months simply a room between 32 - 40 degrees F.